SYZ for index 1 Fano hypersurfaces in projective space: Computation of the super-potential

 \textit{Proof of the claim.} This is a direct computation.
 An element $v\in \mathscr{E}_{1,d}(D)$, according to Lemma \ref{decomposition-into-mobius-transformations}, must have the form:

-As we have alluded to before, the elementary symmetric polynomials on $(a_1,\dots,a_k)$ provide us with a complete set of coordinates on this space.
+As we have alluded to before, the elementary symmetric polynomials on $(a_1,\dots,a_k)$ provide us with a complete set of coordinates on the space $\mathscr{E}_{1,d}(D)$.
 Let $\lambda_i$ be the elementary symmetric polynomial of degree $i$.
 Then: